-As a young man born in and living in Pretoria South Africa, multi-billionaire Elon Musk, who is better known for pioneering the battery-operated motor concept, was shunned by the Industrial Development Corporation several times.
+As a young man born in and living in Pretoria South Africa, multi-billionaire Elon Musk – better known for pioneering the Tesla battery-operated motor concept – was shunned by the Industrial Development Corporation several times.

 His innovative ideas were denied financial backing so he moved to the USA for better support.
 The rest as we all know is history.

-The futuristic thinker, however, took a rather sceptical and worrisome handbrake-turn when it came the topic of artificial intelligence (AI) and its benefits for society.
+The futuristic thinker, however, took a rather skeptical and worrisome handbrake-turn when it came to the topic of artificial intelligence (AI) and its benefits to society.

-When a man like that with so much insight into technology warns of its potentially harming effects it warrants notice.
-Musk warned that its use would foster the coming of a third world war.
+When a man like that with so much insight into technology warns of its potentially harming effects, it warrants notice.
+Musk warned that its use could foster ‘the coming of third world war’.
 We have to for such reasons, delve a little deeper into the topic.

-We have rapidly progressed from longer periods of Stone, Iron, Industrial, Space, technological/information ages.
+We have rapidly progressed from longer periods of stone, iron, industrial, to that of space, technological/information ages.
 The world is now apparently fused between the latter three.